MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 ### Self study 2: Is your group's work FAIR?

 Identify how Open Science and other data management principles were implemented in a recent paper from your group.

-Deliverable: a document summarizing the FAIR and R5 characteristics of the paper.

 | venue | date  | contact hours | self-study hours | instructor |
 |-----|---|---|---|---|